Automatic Essay Scoring and Feedback Generation in Basque Language Learning

 Our dataset consists of 3,200 handwritten essays, which were automatically digitized by HABE using an OCR system with a mean Character Error Rate (CER) of 3.01\%.
 Manual review was performed to ensure text readability.
 Each essay was annotated by HABE’s professional evaluators according to five evaluation criteria, with each criterion scored on a scale from A to E, where A represents the highest performance.
 The final essay score was calculated as a weighted sum of these criterion-specific scores.
 This initial version of the dataset is suitable for AES tasks; however, it does not include explanations or suggestions for improving the essays.

 \paragraph{Feedback and error-example annotation} We expanded our original dataset by adding manually annotated explanations of the errors made by the examinee, providing not only a score but also detailed feedback about the performance of the student.
 These explanations include a general feedback and extractions of incorrectly written excerpts (typically sentences) from the essays and their error categorization for each criterion (we will refer to them as \textit{error-examples}).
-Note that the evaluator reports some of the errors made by the examinee, rather than every error.
+Note that the evaluator reports only some of the most relevant or significant errors made by the examinee, rather than every error.
 The evaluator decided the number of error examples to report, with no restrictions on the minimum or maximum number.
 Figure \ref{fig:dataset} shows an example of annotated feedback, error-examples, and scores for each criterion.
 The lower the score, the more error-examples are annotated (Figure~\ref{fig:adib_kop_nota} shows the number of annotated error-examples per correctness score).
 Note that the high variability in the number of examples extracted for the \textit{A}-score is due to the small number of \textit{A}-scored essays in the dataset.

 We excluded the \textbf{Task Alignment} criterion, as it requires the essay prompt (which was not available in our dataset) to evaluate it properly and our analysis does not aim to evaluate discourse-level structures (e.g., letters, opinion essays).